Cosmos Staking Guide 2025: Complete

 Diversification Strategy

-Consider spreading your stake across multiple validators:
+Consider spreading your delegation across multiple validators:

-- Decentralization: Support network decentralization
+- decentralisation: Support network decentralisation

 - Governance: Different validators may have different voting patterns